Last Updated on December 27, 2020

 In the 1950’s the mine decided to expand the chapel, which opened in 1953 with a large worship space and basilica dome.
 But years of sharing the space with an active mine eventually led to structural problems.
 The original cathedral was closed in 1990 amid safety concerns.

 Plans to build a new cathedral began the following year.
 A contest for the design was won by architect Roswell Garavito Pearl.
 More than 250 thousand tons of rock salt had to be extracted, and the new cathedral was built 200 feet beneath the old one.
 Miners, sculptors, and craftspeople were brought in to bring the design to life, which reopened in December of 1995.

 It takes about two hours to explore the cathedral itself.
 Keep in mind that you’ll need to walk back out following the same path you followed on the tour.
 So be sure to budget at least 20-30 minutes to get back to the entrance.

-Also, don’t forget to pick up electronic audio guides at the entrance, unless you join a tour with a human guide.
-I recommend this, as the audio tour is limited.
+Also, don’t forget to pick up electronic audio guides at the entrance, unless you join a tour with a (human) guide.
+I recommend a guide, since the audio tour is limited.